An Overview of Tag Management Systems

 Infinite Data Storage

 With a CDP, infinite amounts of data can be collected, stored, and analyzed, which can become extremely valuable for revealing trends over time.
-At Arm Treasure Data, one of our largest enterprise CDP customers generates 600 billion rows of data every month.
+At Treasure Data, one of our largest enterprise CDP customers generates 600 billion rows of data every month.

 What’s more, a CDP can house data from offline and third-party sources, too, providing even greater context around customer behavior and intent.
 With comprehensive customer profiles, marketers can provide more timely and relevant user experiences across channels.